-Example spike rasters pre- and post-muscimol or saline application.
+Example spike rasters from two different neurons pre- and post-muscimol or saline application.
 On top of the raster is the timeline for each recording.
 A baseline recording of all stimuli was performed prior to muscimol application, then all stimuli were recorded again 30 minutes after application.
 Rasters are sorted by contrast and target volume, with color indicating low or high contrast backgrounds, color shade indicating target volume, and grey indicating noise only trials (-Inf).
 Top left panel: raster of target and noise responses of a representative neuron recorded prior to muscimol application.
 Top right panel: raster of the same neuron 30 minutes after muscimol application.
 Insets: Mean firing rate for each condition.
 Shade indicates target volume and the scale bar indicates a firing rate of 50Hz.
 Error bars indicate S.E.M. across trials.
 Bottom panels: Example neuron before and after application of saline.
 Formatting as in top panels.

 Firing rate averaged across neurons after drug application in muscimol and saline recording sessions.
 Filled circles and solid lines are responses after saline was applied while open circles and dashed lines are responses after muscimol was applied.
 Light shaded open and closed circles that are unconnected by lines are the responses to noise alone.
 Error bars indicate S.E.M. across neurons.